filecoin-project/notary-governance/notaries/README.md

 Prospective Notaries will be ranked based on the rounded score used to determine their DataCap allocation.

-# Notary Use Case Specialization
+# Notary Sets Use Cases
   Support (1) or more the following, which can be linked to in a separate doc:
 - Professional Services (Hosting Reseller, Long-term Backups, Data Warehousing)
 - Developer Tools (Package Managers, Automatic Notaries, Web2 to Web3 integrations)